Skip to content

 • @timestamp - ISO 8601 timestamp

-• msg - Human-readable message
+• message - Log message text

 logging:

-format: json # Vector works best with JSON logs
+format: json # Vector requires JSON logs

 vector: